Tour the converted water tower that was the most viewed property on Rightmove in January

 He continued: 'You don't need to be a property expert to see why it's garnered so much attention from the British public – it's a fantastic example of how innovative architecture can really reenergize and transform a period property.'

 The Water Tower is currently under offer with Fisher German.
-Photographs courtesy of Rightmove.
+Photographs courtesy of Rightmove

 Want to explore another unique property?
 Explore a modern floating home in Amsterdam.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, well-being stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.